dotnet/android/Documentation/guides/BuildProcess.md

     determines whether or not the AOT profiles are used during the Ahead-of-Time compilation.

-    The profiles are listed in `AndroidAotProfiles` item group.
+    The profiles are listed in `AndroidAotProfile` item group.
 This ItemGroup contains default profile(s).
 It can be overriden by removing the existing one(s) and adding own AOT profiles.